COVID-19 Response and Resources » VCS Covid-19 Guidelines for SY 22-23

 VCMS COVID-19 Exposure Reporting Survey

-Students are exempt from this quarantine if all of the following are true:
+Students are exempt from quarantine if all of the following are true:

 • They do not have symptoms